PeopleSpheres and the GDPR

 If you would like to know more about PeopleSpheres’ GDPR obligations, you can read the rest of this article or the explanatory material provided by our teams.
 For any additional questions, do not hesitate to contact our Data Protection Officer (DPO) at the following e-mail address: dpo@peoplespheres.com

-Does PeopleSpheres have a GDPR Compliant certification?
+Does PeopleSpheres have GDPR compliance certification?

 Yes, PeopleSpheres is currently certified with the AFAQ Data Protection certification.

+Does PeopleSpheres have GDPR compliance certification?
 How does PeopleSpheres handle the treatment of GDPR?

 The data protection regulations are part of the logical follow-up of the Data Protection Act.
 This new regulation added principles and obligations: we have deployed the necessary resources for the proper implementation and application of these new rules.
 Today, a DPO manages the various topics related to this issue.

-What method was used to comply?
+What method is used to comply?

 First, we started by reading the legislation.
 After reading and understanding it, we identified the important points and possible improvements to our daily practices.